egoexpress/docker-known/README.md

 Enter the Known site address into your browser, and follow the instructions to create an account.

-If you are running docker locally on your machine, you should be able to access it at `http://localhost/`.
-If you are running [boot2docker](http://boot2docker.io/), you instead need to enter the local IP of your boot2docker virtual machine, which you can find by running
+If you are running docker locally on your machine, you should be able to access the Known web interface it at `http://localhost/`.

-    boot2docker ip

 How to build it
 ---------------